fyvo/AlibiWordAlignments/README.md

 ## FILE NAMING CONVENTIONS ##

 ### Divisive alignments
-The dat subdirectory contains divisive alignments.
+The [dat](./dat) subdirectory contains divisive alignments.
 There are 3 files for each bi-text :
 * <FrenchName>-Normalized.html:  Normalized text extracted from Wikisource
 * <EnglishName>-Normalized.html: Normalized text extracted from Wikisource
 * <EnglishName>_<FrenchName>.xml.ali: Alignments in "TransRead" Format.
 This format is documented (in French) in the companion file AlignmentFormat.pdf.
 It crucially enables (a) to express bilingual correspondances between HTML files; (b) to express correspondances at various levels of annotations (sentences, phrases, words, etc)

 ### Flat alignments
 A flat word alignment is also derived for each input text, using simple rules.
 The corresponding files are in the [ali](./ali) subdirectory.
+There are again three files per corpus: the source, the target, and the alignment in the "extended" Pharaoh format.

 ## LICENCE ##